AguaClara/Textbook/Flocculation/Floc_Design.rst

 Physical Dimensions
 -----------------------------
 Deriving the equations required to find the physical dimensions now and the hydraulic parameters (baffle/obstacle design) in the next section requires many steps.
-To simplify this design explanation, `the equation derivations will all be in the derivation sheet <https://github.com/AguaClara/Textbook/blob/master/Flocculation/Derivation_flocculator_design_equations.md>`_`.
+To simplify this design explanation the equation derivations are developed in :ref:`title_review_fluid_mechanics_derivations`.
 All complex equations which seemingly came out of nowhere will be derived in the derivation sheet.

 **Length**
 ^^^^^^^^^^^^^^^^^^^^^